Who We AreOur WorkHCV ApproachLatestLibrary

 Aquaculture Stewardship Council

 The Aquaculture Stewardship Council (ASC) is the world’s leading certification scheme for farmed seafood – known as aquaculture – and the ASC label only appears on food from farms that have been independently assessed and certified as being environmentally and socially responsible.
 In 2021, the HCV Network and ASC formalised their collaboration through a Memorandum of Understanding (MoU).
 The MoU represents the first step in a fruitful relationship aimed at conserving HCVs in aquaculture.
 Although, existing guidance on the use of the HCV Approach currently focuses mainly on forestry and agriculture, the HCV Approach is however generic, and in principle also applicable to aquatic production systems.
-Through this MoU, this is recognised by the Aquaculture Stewardship Council (ASC) in their ASC agricultural standard, in which the protection of HCV areas is mentioned in the context of expansion
+Through this MoU, this is recognised by the Aquaculture Stewardship Council (ASC) in their ASC farm standard, in which the protection of HCV areas is mentioned in the context of expansion

 Get Involved

-The Network is always looking for partners who are interested in supporting our work, for talented professionals who can join the growing Secretariat team, and for professionals who can lead assessments globally.
+We are seeking collaborative partners to help expand and enhance our work, as well as talented professionals who can join the growing Secretariat team, and for professionals who can contribute to the credible identification of High Conservation Values globally.